avelino/awesome-go/README.md

 - [unitdb](https://github.com/unit-io/unitdb) - Fast timeseries database for IoT, realtime messaging  applications.
 Access unitdb with pubsub over tcp or websocket using github.com/unit-io/unitd application.
 - [Vasto](https://github.com/chrislusf/vasto) - A distributed high-performance key-value store.
 On Disk.
 Eventual consistent.
 HA.
 Able to grow or shrink without service interruption.
 - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - fast, resource-effective and scalable open source time series database.
 May be used as long-term remote storage for Prometheus.
 Supports PromQL.
+- [Weaviate](https://github.com/semi-technologies/weaviate) - Vector database and search engine.
+Can be used for vector storage and semantic and multi-modal search.

 ### Database Schema Migration